Inexika/MyNotes-Service/README.md

 ### Configure server

-Config file `mynotes.cfg` contains common parameters for all instances of current server.
+Config file `mynotes.conf` contains common parameters for all instances of current server.

 Timeouts and buffer-size for data transferring and logging settings: